SmayanSingh/Thrium-2.0/Readme.txt

 5. Submit a pull request detailing your changes.

 ## License
+'
 This project is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute the code as needed.
+And if you've not made many changes to it don't mind giving credit :)

 ---

 We hope you find this README file useful!
-If you have any questions or need fur
+If you have any questions or need further queries use the contact page of the website and you can reach out to us.